What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 Step 3: Find the Dipstick

-Pop the hood and look for the dipstick—usually a loop or handle near the engine.
-My SUV’s is bright yellow and easy to spot.
+Pop the hood and look for the dipstick — usually a loop or handle near the engine, often marked with a bright yellow or orange handle.

 Step 4: Check the Level

-Pull out the dipstick, wipe it clean with a rag, and stick it back in.
+Pull out the dipstick, wipe it clean with a rag, and stick it back in fully.
 Pull it out again and look at the marks.
 If the oil is between the “low” and “full” lines, you’re good.
-I had to add a quart once when it was near the low mark.

 Step 5: Add Oil if Needed